udhos/goben/README.md

 - Written in [Go](https://golang.org/).
 Single executable file.
 No runtime dependency.
 - Simple usage: start the server then launch the client pointing to server's address.
 - Spawns multiple concurrent lightweight goroutines to handle multiple parallel traffic streams.
+- Can save test results as PNG chart.

 History
 =======